ImmaLa/PricePrediction/README.md

 Property size and bedrooms are the strongest drivers of price

 The key insights from this analysis:
-Bathrooms, garage spaces, newer builds, and proximity to good schools increase value Location and large lot sizes can negatively impact price in certain areas Market trends meaningfully influence property valuation
+Bathrooms, garage spaces, newer builds, and proximity to good schools increase value.
+Location and large lot sizes can negatively impact price in certain areas.
+Market trends meaningfully influence property valuation.

 For the model performace R²: 0.86 (explains 86% of price variation), MAE: $67,620, RMSE: $90,705, Residuals show a normal distribution, indicating minimal bias.